-The SWC’s Neurobiological Research Facility (NRF) comprises dedicated, state-of-the-art facilities designed to give animals the best care possible – both for the animal’s wellbeing and to ensure that excellent science can be delivered.
-The NRF team are committed to making sure that the animals are healthy and comfortable, and assist Personal Licence holders and the Establishment Licence holder in ensuring that Home Office standards of care are provided.
+The Neurobiological Research Facility (NRF) at SWC, comprises of dedicated, state-of-the-art facilities designed to give animals the best care possible – both for the animals’ wellbeing and to ensure that excellent science can be delivered.

-NRF staff maintains research and breeding stocks and provides husbandry and transgenic services as required.
-NRF staff assist researchers in applying for personal and project licences and oversee care for all animals according to the requirements specified in the individual project licences.
-NRF staff also liaise with the Home Office Inspector, who ensures that the building and all spaces within it that are used for animal research meet statutory standards required for the benefit of animals and people.
+The NRF team liaise with the Home Office's Animals in Science Regulation Unit (ASRU) who ensure that the building and all spaces within it that are used for animal research meet statutory standards required for the benefit of animals and people.

 Our animals live in state-of-the-art habitats, which can be custom made to fit their needs.

 Special controls on the use of laboratory animals in the UK have been in place since 1876.
 These were revised and extended in 1986 as the Animals (Scientific Procedures) Act (ASPA).
 Under the Act, animal research can take place at the SWC using appropriate animal accommodation and veterinary facilities.